 MetadataShow full item record

-Rationale Across species, effort-related motivation can be assessed by testing behaviour under a progressive ratio (PR) schedule of reinforcement.
-However, to date, PR tasks for rodents have been available using traditional operant systems only.
-Objectives Touchscreen operant systems allow the assessment of behaviour in laboratory rodents, using tasks that share high face validity with the computerised assessments used in humans.
+RATIONALE: Across species, effort-related motivation can be assessed by testing behaviour under a progressive ratio (PR) schedule of reinforcement.
+However, to date, PR tasks for rodents have been available using traditional operant response systems only.
+OBJECTIVES: Touchscreen operant response systems allow the assessment of behaviour in laboratory rodents, using tasks that share high face validity with the computerised assessments used in humans.
 Here, we sought to optimise a rat touchscreen variant of PR and validate it by assessing the effects of a number of manipulations known to affect PR performance in non-touchscreen paradigms.
-Methods Separate groups of male Sprague-Dawley rats were trained on PR schedules with either linear (PR4) or exponential (PREXP) schedules of reinforcement.
+METHODS: Separate groups of male Sprague-Dawley rats were trained on PR schedules with either linear (PR4) or exponential (PREXP) schedules of reinforcement.
 PR performance was assessed in response to manipulations in reward outcome.
-Animals were tested under conditions of increased reward magnitude and following reward devaluation through a pre-feeding procedure.
+Animals were tested under conditions of increased reward magnitude and following reward devaluation through a prefeeding procedure.
 Subsequently, the effects of systemic administration of the dopamine D2/D3 receptor antagonist raclopride and the psychostimulant d-amphetamine were examined as traditional pharmacological methods for manipulating motivation.
-Results.
-Rats reinforced under PR4 and PREXP schedules consistently showed differential patterns of response rates within sessions.
-Furthermore, both PR4 and PREXP schedules were sensitive to suppression by pre-feeding or raclopride administration.
+RESULTS: Rats reinforced under PR4 and PREXP schedules consistently showed differential patterns of response rates within sessions.
+Furthermore, both PR4 and PREXP schedules were sensitive to suppression by prefeeding or raclopride administration.
 Performance under both schedules was facilitated by increasing reward magnitude or d-amphetamine administration.
-Conclusions Taken together, these findings mirror those observed in lever-based PR paradigms in rats.
+CONCLUSIONS: Taken together, these findings mirror those observed in lever-based PR paradigms in rats.
 This study therefore demonstrates the successful validation of the rat touchscreen PR task.
 This will allow for the assessment of motivation in rats, within the same touchscreen apparatus used for the assessment of complex cognitive processes in this species.

 Animals, Rats, Rats, Sprague-Dawley, Raclopride, Dextroamphetamine, Dopamine Antagonists, Dopamine Uptake Inhibitors, Motivation, Conditioning, Operant, Reinforcement Schedule, Reward, Choice Behavior, Male, Reinforcement, Psychology